Santa Maria (Kenshi Yonezu song): Background and development

 In May 2012, Yonezu released Diorama, his first album and first to use his own vocals.
 It was released under independent label Balloom.
 The album was written, produced and illustrated entirely by Yonezu himself.
 The album was commercially successful, debuting at number six on Oricon's albums charts, and was one of the most sold independently released albums of 2012 in Japan.

 After finishing the album, Yonezu spent many months at home.
 After completing a childhood dream of releasing an album, Yonezu felt burnt out and was unsure what to do next.
 He first created the song "Hyakki Yakō," and intended to make a music video for it.
-He later did not feel it was the right direction, so did not release it.
+He later did not feel it was the right direction, so he did not release it.
 In August 2012, Yonezu uploaded a song "'Anata wa Minikui" (あなたは醜い) to SoundCloud, but it was later deleted before his major debut.

 Yonezu first announced the single on Twitter on March 9, 2013.
 The announcement of the label, Universal Music Japan, came on April 2, 2013.